Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Performance assessment of as chaos indicator in the original phase space

-Note that $P(D)$ concatenates the outputs of resolved dynamical maps.
-For $N=500$, we found the $DIV$ method to perform overall very well against the FLI, with agreement over $95\%$ over the range of nonlinearity parameters $[0.6,4]$, as illustrated in the left panel of Fig.\,\ref{fig:fig10}.
-The range of values of $K \in [1,2.2]$ corresponds to a dip in $P(D)$.
+For the values of $K \in [1,2.2]$, a slight decrease in the agreement probabilities between the indicators is observed.
+Nevertheless, the agreements are still above $95\%$.
 These dynamical regimes are characterized by regular and chaotic structures that cohabit in a rather balanced manner (mixed phase space regime).
-Given that mixed phase spaces contain many thin secondary structures, it is not surprising that the indicator is challenged.
-Nevertheless, the agreements are still excellent, above $95\%$.
-Increasing the time to $N=1,000$ doesn't alter much this picture but improve very slightly the agreement.
-The right panel of Fig.\,\ref{fig:fig10} complements the former computation and shows, as a function of the nonlinearity parameter $K$, the volume of chaotic trajectories estimated either with the FLI or the $DIV$.
-The computation closely follows the one of \cite{eSa20}.
-Throughout the range of $K$ values, we observe that the two curves closely follow one another, further demonstrating the effectiveness of the $DIV$ method in serving as a reliable chaos indicator.
+The presence of numerous thin secondary structures naturally challenges the performance of the indicator, and possibly explain the dip.
+Extending the final time to $N=1,000$ does not markedly affect this picture, though it yields a slight improvement in the agreement.
+To further complement the results, the right panel of Fig.\,\ref{fig:fig10} shows, as a function of the nonlinearity parameter $K$, the volume of chaotic trajectories estimated either with the FLI or the $DIV$.
+The computation closely follows the steps of \cite{eSa20} with the weighted Birkhoff average.
+Throughout the range of nonlinear parameters, we observe that the two curves closely follow one another, further demonstrating the effectiveness of the $DIV$ method in serving as a reliable chaos indicator.